gSchool/angular-11-curriculum/03-project-2/02-docker-image.md

 Now that you've installed Docker have seen how it works, we'll get started by creating our own Docker image.

 1. Make sure you've cloned this repository.
+(TODO @nmuta : LINK?)
 2. Add a new file to it named `Dockerfile`
 3. Open the project in your code editor and edit the `Dockerfile`.
 4. Copy and paste the following into it: